-Excessive animal noise can be annoying for neighbours and the community.
+It is perfectly normal and reasonable for animals to make noise from time to time, just as children make noise when they play outside.
 In Brisbane, animal noise such as a barking dog, a squawking parrot or the trilling call of a guinea-hen is considered a nuisance when it unreasonably disrupts or inhibits activities at adjoining premises or nearby residential land.

 - whether complaints have been received from multiple persons, occupying separate dwellings in the same or adjoining streets as the noise